8 Tips for Seamless AI Implementation

 There are a number of considerations for healthcare organizations when implementing an artificial intelligence solution.

 For one, leadership wants to know the solution will garner a positive return on investment — be that financial savings or freeing up time for employees to devote to higher-value tasks.
-As another example, back and front office staff management will want to know how the new tool will affect their teams and if their teams will require training to learn new skills as a result of the AI implementation.
+As another example, back and front office staff management will want to know how the new tool will affect their teams and if they’re teams will require training to learn new skills as a result of the AI implementation.

 We caught up with our Customer Success team to learn tips on how healthcare organizations can successfully implement an AI solution.